superfly/docs/hands-on/partials/_launch-app.html.md

----
-title: Creating an App on Fly
-layout: docs
-sitemap: false
-nav: hands_on
-toc: false
----

 Fly allows you to deploy any kind of app as long as it is packaged in a **Docker image**.
 That also means you can just deploy a docker image and as it happens we have one ready to go in `flyio/hellofly:latest`.

 Each Fly application needs a `fly.toml` file to tell the system how we'd like to deploy it.
 That file can be automatically generated with the `flyctl launch` command.